thepickpocket/COS720-Securities/README.md

 4. pytagcloud - https://pypi.python.org/pypi/pytagcloud

 ## Data Import
-The following techniques were used to extract the given data from a csv file into MongoDB:
+The following techniques were used to extract the given data from a csv file into MongoDB:<br/>
 1. Changing the encoding of the file from Latin1 to UTF-8
 2. Properly escaping quotation marks ("" instead of \")